 Jones relates the story and development of the AT and explains some of

 the underlying mechanisms that govern human functioning, including how

 the conscious mind activates anti-gravity reflexes.

-Books about the Alexander Technique are widely available in libraries, bookstores and online.
+Books about the AT are widely available in bookstores, libraries and online.
+Other sources:

-Founded by Jerry Sontag, a teacher of the Alexander Technique and the director of a teacher-training course, this press has published:
+aspects of the AT, was founded by Jerry Sontag, a teacher of the Alexander Technique and

 Recaptured: Exploring Ways We Think and Move